 The sensor part of Argus is all about generating bi-directional network flow data.
 Within the open source sensor project, we focus on many parts of the sensor development problem; design, implementation, deployment, testing, configuration, maintenance and testing.
 But when we talk about sensor development, we try to focus on the technical issues of high performance packet processing; packet header parsing, bi-directional classification, sessionization, feature capture, data formats, and data transport.

-The current argus is both a real-time sensor, capable of running at 100Gbps on special purpose hardware, and a software packet processing tool that can convert a file of packets into really useful information.
+The Argus sensor is both an operational real-time software sensor, capable of running at 100Gbps on commercially available commodity platforms, and a network traffic analytic, that processes packets for analysis and investigation, providing packet classification, sessionization, packet dynamic measurement, aggregation and periodic reporting.
 Ported to over 25 platforms, Argus can generate network flow data just about anywhere, providing the same dense network data, no matter where it's deployed.

 Argus is designed based on a few principal goals.

 In order to provide comprehensive network flow data, Argus cannot be statistical.
 When utilities need to know what is going on in a network, it can't get a statistical look.
 This complete accounting of all the packets observed is an primary goal of Argus and its data, and differentiates it from other flow systems.

 Supporting operations, performance and security management analytics means that Argus data need to have the attributes that are needed for these tasks.
 Reachability indicators for operations management, loss detection for performance measurements, and content for security analytics, are just a few examples.